activecm/rita-legacy/commands/Readme.md

 				Usage: "set test flag",
 				Value: 29,
 			},
-			// There are also a few pre-defined flags for you to use configFlag,
+			// There are also a few pre-defined flags for you to use in commands.go allFlag,
 		},
-		Name: "nameofcommand",
+		Name: "name-of-command",
 		Usage: "how to use the command",
 		Action: nameOfCmdFunc,
 	}

-	// command to do some related thing othercommand := cli.Command{
+	// command to do something else
+	otherCommand := cli.Command{
 		Flags: []cli.Flags{
 			cli.IntFlag{
 				Name: "test, t",
 				Usage: "set test flag",
 				Value: 29,
 			},
-			// There are also a few pre-defined flags for you to use configFlag,
+			configFlag,
 		},
-		Name: "nameofothercommand",
+		Name: "name-of-other-command",
 		Usage: "how to use the other command",
 		Action: nameOfOtherCmdFunc,
 	}

-	// Add the command to the allCommands data structure (IMPORTANT) bootstrapCommands(command, othercommand)
+	// Bootstrap the commands (IMPORTANT)
+	bootstrapCommands(command, otherCommand)
 }

 // It is very important that we use a function of this type (for compatibility with cli)